waffle-weave-blankets

 1. The Natural Properties of Cotton

-Cotton is a breathable and absorbent fabric, but it also tends to shrink when exposed to heat.
-Since 100% cotton waffle weave blankets are not blended with synthetic fibers, they shrink more than other materials when washed or dried incorrectly.
+Pure cotton is breathable and absorbent, but it contracts when exposed to heat.
+Since waffle weave blankets are usually 100% cotton with no synthetic blend, they shrink more easily if washed incorrectly.

 2. The Unique Waffle Weave Structure

-The waffle texture is made up of small pockets of fabric that expand and contract.
-When washed in hot water or dried at high temperatures, these pockets tighten, leading to noticeable shrinkage.
+The blanket’s texture is made up of tiny pockets that expand and contract.
+Hot water or high heat in the dryer causes these pockets to tighten, leading to shrinkage.

 3. High Heat and Agitation